 So, just what exactly is Reflexology?

-Reflexology is a complementary therapy which has its roots in China and India over 4000 years ago.
+Reflexology is a complementary therapy which has its roots in Chinese and Indian philosophies dating back over 4000 years ago.
 There is an image of the practice being carried out in the tomb of the Egyptian physician, Ankmahor, in Saqqara which is approximately 2500 years old.
-Reflexology became popular in the west during the last Century thanks to pioneers in America such as Dr William Fitzgerald and Eunice Ingham.
+Reflexology became popular in the west during the 20th Century thanks to pioneers in America such as Dr William Fitzgerald and Dr Eunice Ingham.

-A reflexologist will use the feet (or hands and occasionally ears) to access reflex points that correspond to organs, glands and joints which do so much to regulate the structure and function of the various systems within the body.
-A practitioner will manipulate each of these reflex points during a comprehensive foot massage and aim to clear any areas that may be blocking the free flow of energy, or “chi”, around the body.
+A reflexologist will use the feet or hands and occasionally ears to access reflex points that correspond to organs, glands and joints which do so much to regulate the structure and function of the various systems within the body.
+They will manipulate each of these reflex points during a comprehensive foot massage and aim to clear any areas that may be blocking the free flow of energy, or “chi”, around the body.

 The ultimate aim is to bring the body to a balanced level of homeostasis so that a person can reach and maintain a true sense of well-being.